 The marking on thesis will be 20% including preparation, methodology and development, implementation and data analysis.
 Thirty percent would be on experts evaluation of the thesis presented and fifty percent or orals.

-Theoretical examination will consist of long essay, short essay and multiple choice questions, practical and oral questions would be valued according to performance, interpretation and presentation.
+Theoretical examination will consist of reword my essay, long essay, short essay and multiple choice questions, practical and oral questions would be valued according to performance, interpretation and presentation.
 Each examiner in the practical and oral papers will mark the papers separately and the marks will be averaged at the end.

 A student must pass all the examinations (Papers I to IX) and fulfill the requirement for the dissertation (Paper X), She/he should do research work under the guidance of designated supervisor (S) and write the dissertation as per format prescribed by T.U. and successfully defend his research work to be able to receive the MPH degree.
 All students have to appear for the qualifying examination after meeting the requirement of all subjects and successfully defending his research work.
 If a student is unable to do so, she/he will have to resit the examination with the forthcoming batch.

 Paper IV Medical Sociology, Anthropology and Population Studentes